Easton Bavents: Clifftop homeowners offered money by council

 'Trying to assist'

-The money being offered is from the council's £1.5m Pathfinder scheme and to the owners of six homes on Easton Lane, an artist's studio and two vacant plots.
+The money is being offered from the council's £1.5m Pathfinder scheme to the owners of six homes on Easton Lane, an artist's studio and two vacant plots.

 It could include contributions towards the cost of buying a new plot of land, building a new home and professional fees.